jlabusch/wrms-dash/README.md

  - Each widget's back end code is at `./api/lib/get_XXX.js`
  - Back end configuration is at `./api/config/default.json` (see also `default.json.example`)
- - There are no public instances of `db.host`; get in touch if you need any more info
+ - There are no public instances of the WRMS database (`db.host`) - get in touch if you need more info
  - To point a widget at a different data source at the front end (i.e. bypassing the Node back end), set `override_uri` in the call to `html/dash.js:query()`
- - check out https://github.com/keen/keen-dataviz.js/blob/master/docs/README.md#chart-types for front-end options
+ - check out https://github.com/keen/keen-dataviz.js/blob/master/docs/README.md#chart-types for front-end options, or just use your favourite charting library.

 ![Architecture](https://github.com/jlabusch/wrms-dash/raw/master/overview.png)

+(Note: we don't really use the SSL bits quite as described above, so you'll see SSL turned off in `docker-compose.yml`, `nginx-default.conf` and `Makefile`.)

 ### Administration